 The PIXXI-44 Processor has two hardware asynchronous serial ports in total (COMO and COM1).
-Both COM0 (TXO/RXO) and COM1 (TX1/RX1) pins are fixed, and both serial ports can be used to communicate with external serial devices.
-TXO/RXO pins are referred to as COMO, and is the only port used for programming the PIXXI-44 itself.
+Both COMO (TXO/ RXO) and COM1 (TX1/RX1) pins are fixed, and both serial ports can be used to communicate with external serial devices.
+TXO/RXO pins are referred to as COMO and are the only port used for programming the PIXXI-44 itself.